 Our time is very limited in the winterizing season.
 When a system has an added feature like a crawl space, a pump to disconnect, a backflow to remove, indoor pipes to drain, multiple spigots, a complicated layout, large acreage, missing or deeply buried boxes, etc, our technician will spend far more time making sure your system is fully prepared for the winter.

 Can I get a discount?

 Yes, you can get a discount!
 Please see our discounts page for more information on our discount program.

 In an effort to reduce the number of times we have to email and call each customer to confirm a week/day, take the pre-payment, call a reminder to shut off the water, etc...
 We have a new process in place as of 2017 where your winterization will not be scheduled until your water is off and the pre-payment is in the system.
 This helps to reduce each booking down to 1 phone call to our office to book, and 1 confirmation email from our office, in an effort to make the process easier for both the employees in the office and the homeowner.

-ALSO- This new process reduces the chance that you will miss our reminder email/call to shut your water off.
-When we arrive to perform the service and the water is still on, we can't do the job and will have to charge an additional fee to reschedule.
+ALSO- If you push us to book you before you have your water off, instead of respecting our booking process by just calling back when it's off and the water is still on when we come out, we can't do the job and will have to charge an additional fee to reschedule.

 I want to call early to make sure I'm "on the list", do I need to?